Louisiana Court Records

 What is an Aggravated DWI in Louisiana?

-Louisiana’s state gives lighter penalties on blood alcohol concentration less than 0.15%, but several factors are considered regarding aggravated DWI charges.
-These factors include blood alcohol concentration higher than 0.15%, a minor in the vehicle, and property damage resulting from drunk driving.
+Louisiana’s state generally gives lighter penalties on blood alcohol concentration less than 0.15%, but several factors are considered regarding aggravated DWI charges.
+These factors may include blood alcohol concentration higher than 0.15%, a minor in the vehicle, and property damage resulting from drunk driving.
 Louisiana takes this type of offense seriously because it exposes vulnerable people to life-threatening risks.
 An aggravated DWI charge is also possible when the offender drives a vehicle with an expired driving license.
 The court imposes huge fines and revokes the offender’s license for two years.
 32-hour compulsory community service is also involved.

 What Happens When You Get a DWI in Louisiana?